A Notion of Uniqueness for the Adversarial Bayes Classifier: Related works

 Prior work \cite{AikenBrewerMurray2022, BhagojiCullinaMittalji2019lower, PydiJog2019} adopts a different method for identifying adversarial Bayes classifiers for various distributions.
-To prove a set is an adversarial Bayes classifier, \cite{BhagojiCullinaMittalji2019lower} first show a strong duality result $\inf_A R^\e(A)=\sup_\gamma \tilde D(\gamma)$ for some dual risk $\tilde D$ on the set of couplings between two measures.
+To prove a set is an adversarial Bayes classifier, \cite{BhagojiCullinaMittalji2019lower} first show a strong duality result $\inf_A R^\e(A)=\sup_\gamma \tilde D(\gamma)$ for some dual risk $\tilde D$ on the set of couplings between $\PP_0$ and $\PP_1$.
 Subsequently, \cite{AikenBrewerMurray2022,BhagojiCullinaMittalji2019lower,PydiJog2019} exhibit a set $A$ and a coupling $\gamma$ for which the adversarial risk of $A$ matches the dual risk of $\gamma$, and thus $A$ must minimize the adversarial classification risk.
 This approach involves solving the first order necessary conditions \cref{eq:first_order_necessary}, and \cite{AikenBrewerMurray2022} relies on a result of \cite{trillosMurray2022} which states that these relations hold for sufficiently small $\e$ under reasonable assumptions.
 In contrast, this paper uses equivalence up to degeneracy to show that it suffices to consider sets with enough regularity for the first order necessary conditions to hold; and the solutions to these conditions typically reduce the possibilities for the adversarial Bayes classifier to a finite number of sets.

 Prior work on regularity \cite{AwasthiFrankMohri2021, BungertGarciaMurray2021} prove the existence of adversarial Bayes classifiers with one sided tangent balls. \Cref{thm:high_dim_uniqueness regularity} states that each equivalence class under equivalence up to degeneracy has a representative with this type of regularity.
 Furthermore, results of \cite{AikenBrewerMurray2022} imply that under reasonable assumptions, one can choose adversarial Bayes classifiers $A(\e)$ for which $\comp(A(\e))+\comp(A(\e)^C)$ is always decreasing in $\e$.
-Specifically, they show that for increasing $\e$, the only possible discontinuous changes in $A(\e)$ are merged components, deleted components, or a endpoint of a component changing discontinuously in $\e$.
-This statement does not imply the stronger result of \cref{lemma:inclusion_basic}, and \cref{lemma:inclusion_basic} does not imply this result of \cite{AikenBrewerMurray2022}.
+Specifically, they show that as $\e$ increases, the only possible discontinuous changes in $A(\e)$ are merged components, deleted components, or a endpoint of a component changing discontinuously in $\e$.
+This statement and \cref{lemma:inclusion_basic} are complementary results; neither one implies the other.